On the path to achieving a higher level of online privacy and security, many people consider using Tor through the standard Tor browser.

 How does Tor work?

-To use Tor you will need to download the Tor browser bundle (here).
+The most common method for using Tor is to download the Tor browser bundle (here), although the Tor network can also be used with other browsers.
 For explanation purposes, there are basically two components to using Tor:

-- Tor browser – The Tor browser is a built on Firefox 60 ESR (Extended Support Release).
+- Tor browser – The Tor browser is a built on Firefox – check the Tor blog to see the (latest) exact version.
 It is hardened by default to protect your privacy and also includes the NoScript and HTTPS Everywhere extensions.

 - Tor network – The Tor browser is automatically configured to run on the Tor network.
 The Tor network encrypts your traffic over a series of relays, or nodes.
 The network is decentralized, with Tor nodes being run by volunteers.